Morfly/airin/docs/airin_starlark_libgen.md

 Airin provides by default a set of Bazel rules and functions that include Java, Kotlin, Android use cases and more.
 All of them are available in `airin-starlark-stdlib` artifact.

-These functions are represented with a typesafe Kotlin DSL.
-In case additional rules and functions required, Airin provides the mechanism of generating them.
+These functions are represented with a typesafe Kotlin DSL that can be used for generating the corresponding code in Starlark.
+If you need to usee additional rules and functions for your build scripts, Airin provides the mechanism Kotlin DSL for them.

-With the power of Kotlin symbol processing (KSP) `airin-starlark-libgen` artifact enables this functionallity.
+With the power of Kotlin symbol processing (ksp) `airin-starlark-libgen` artifact enables this functionallity.

 ## Getting started